maksim-volkmann/born2beroot/readme.md

 - If the evaluated student chose Debian: the difference between aptitude and apt, and what APPArmor is.
 During the defense, a script must display information all every 10 minutes.
 Its operation will be checked in detail later.

 ## Simple setup
-- Remember: Whenever you need help checking something, the student being evaluated should be able to help you.
 - Ensure that the machine does not have a graphical environment at launch.
 A password will be requested before attempting to connect to this machine.
 Finally, connect with a user with the help of the student being evaluated.
 This user must not be root.
 Pay attention to the password chosen, it must follow the rules imposed in the subject.
 - Check that the UFW service is started with the help of the evaluator.